mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

 <p class="description">You can add a delete functionality to the data grid in minutes.</p>

 :::info
-Toolpad Studio now supports [Data Providers](/toolpad/studio/concepts/data-providers/) as an improved way to manage Crud operations in a data grids.
+Toolpad Studio now supports [Data Providers](/toolpad/studio/concepts/data-providers/) as an improved way to manage CRUD operations in a data grids.
 With data providers you can set up [row deletion](/toolpad/studio/concepts/data-providers/#deleting-rows) just by supplying a backend function that performs the action.
 :::

 You can add a delete button to a data grid connected to any REST API, like so: